Evryway/evryway.github.io/_posts/2020-09-15-largest-interior.md

 The resulting cells are shown here - you can easily see how each vertex results in an x-line and a y-line, extending to the bounding box of the polygon.
-In this example case, some of the vertices generate the same lines in X and Y as other vertices - and that's ok.
+In this example case, some of the vertices share lines in X and Y with other vertices - and that's ok.

 ![Figure 2](/assets/images/lir/lir_2.png "Figure 2: cell grid lines"){:width="640px"}